mdang/ga-lessons/code-conventions/README.md

         └── jquery.min.js
 ```

-#### Describe the naming conventions for variables, methods, classes
+#### Describe the naming conventions for variables, methods

+* variables, methods - Camel case
+* namespace, function constructors - Pascal case

 #### Name methods, classes and variables correctly

+- Show google.com JavaScript source: this is not how you should name your variables/functions, this code has been minimized

 #### Explain what code commenting is, why it's valuable and when to use it

+- Use for pseudocode, know what you were thinking 6 months from now

 #### Add comments to a program to ease readability and describe meaning

+[exercise]

 #### Explain what 'syntactic sugar' means and how it can be useful

-#### Add comments to a program to ease readability and describe meaning

-#### Explain what 'syntactic sugar' means and how it can be useful

 #### Use 'syntactic sugar' operators

+[exercise]

 #### Properly space and indent a program with multiple nested statements